Students

 - Adrian Grossenbacher

 - Master Thesis.
 Main advisor.
+2022.10-present

 - “Impact of Urban Structure on Mobility During COVID-19: A Polycentricity Perspective” (working title)